 Kitchen Counter Chronicle – Dyeing Carnations Science Experiment

 Everyone loves some fun color science!
-This dying carnations activity will be exciting for students all day long.
-They will be able to see the change in the flowers’ colors the entire day and it’s complete transformation the next morning.
+This dying carnation activity will be exciting for students all day long.
+They will be able to see the change in the flowers’ colors the entire day, and it’s the complete transformation the next morning.

 Buggy and Buddy – Sun Shelter Experiment

 Using pipe cleaners and UV-sensitive beads, students get to make a little animal.
-This science and engineering activity will challenge students to create a habitat that will protect their animal from the sun.
+This science and engineering activity will challenge students to create a habitat that will protect their animals from the sun.

 Buggy and Buddy – Chromatography Butterfly Craft

 This two-part activity starts with a fun science experiment to see what each marker’s color is made of (what colors mix to create a new color).
 Once the coffee filters have dried, students make cute and colorful spring butterflies out of them.